Evidence — Key Findings from 1,227 Arkansas Public Records

 Auditor schedules two-day pitch tour

-Auditor Milligan and his executive assistant send four meeting arrangement emails in 18 minutes, scheduling Israel Bonds executives Lawrence Berman and Bradley Young with the heads of APERS, ATRS, and the Treasury — all in the Auditor's own Capitol office, Room 230.
+Auditor Milligan and his executive assistant send four meeting arrangement emails in 18 minutes, scheduling the bond issuer's executives Lawrence Berman and Bradley Young with the heads of APERS, ATRS, and the Treasury — all in the Auditor's own Capitol office, Room 230.
 Every email is CC'd to deputy Jason Brady and includes biographical documents for the sales representatives.

 -